 Prep time: 10 min | Cooking time: 20 min | Serves: 2

 salt, to taste

-IN a small frying pan, make a tempering by heating ghee and frying cumin seeds, fennel seeds, and onions till it all starts to brown slightly.
+In a small frying pan, make a tempering by heating oil and frying cumin seeds, fennel seeds, and onions till it all starts to brown slightly.